Global health challenges

 Tuberculosis (TB) is one of the world’s deadliest communicable diseases.
 In 2015, 10.4 million cases (estimated 1 million children) and 1.8 million deaths (estimated 170,000 children, not including those with HIV) occurred from the disease.
 TB is curable, but its long treatment regimen is demanding and unfortunately is difficult for patients to successfully complete.
 From 2000 to 2015, TB incidence has fallen by an average of 1.5% per year, with 49 million lives saved through effective diagnosis and treatment.

 IFPMA member companies are working to develop improved treatments for TB and MDR-TB, as well as to develop new vaccines to stem the spread of this disease.
 Engagement unfolds around three main areas: research and development, access, capacity building, and advocacy.
 A key driver underpinning these areas is partnerships.

-Our companies are involved in 15 partnerships to increase access to TB treatment, diagnosis and care.
+Our companies are involved in over 30 partnerships to increase access to TB treatment, diagnosis and care.
 These programs include technology transfers with generics companies in countries with a high-burden of MDR-TB to increase local capacity in the manufacturing of MDR-TB medicines, reaching isolated groups with TB diagnostics through door-to-door screenings, training of health workers, preventing medicine stock-outs in rural health centres by working with mHealth providers.

 Many member companies are involved in projects to support the WHO and global advocacy groups to accelerate social and political action to stop the spread of TB.